Before the storm

 The City of Tempe encourages residents to be prepared for potential flooding.
 In the case of severe weather, this page will be updated with tips and information.
-If you've experienced storm damage, please report it to Tempe 311 by calling 480-350-4311, emailing firstname.lastname@example.org or visiting tempe.gov/311.
+If you have experienced storm damage, call 480-350-4311, visit tempe.gov/311 or email email@example.com.

 Family Disaster Supply Kit